#8 The GLEe Model

 The model is deceptively simple.
 What follows is more about its derivation and the thinking behind it.

 Netflix began as a DVD-by-mail service, and the initial business plan anticipated digital delivery in 2002, but streaming did not launch until 2007.
 At this time, internet connections were finally fast enough to move beyond postage-stamp-size video.
-And by 2007, Netflix could afford to pay the license fees for reasonable quality streaming content.
+By 2007, Netflix could afford to pay the license fees for reasonable streaming content.

 We expected each of the three phases to last 3–5 years.
 The first phase, “Get big on DVDs,” corresponded with both the launch of DVD players and the growth of e-commerce — two significant trends to “surf.”
 The initial

-“Get big on DVDs” phase enabled Netflix to establish product/market fit and afford itself the time to build both a brand and economies of scale — two critical, hard-to-copy advantages.
+The “Get big on DVDs” phase enabled Netflix to establish product/market fit and afford itself the time to build a brand and economies of scale—two critical, hard-to-copy advantages.

-During the streaming chapter of Netflix’s life, the company also expanded its device partnerships to nearly every TV, game system, DVD/Blu-Ray player, and mobile device worldwide.
-By 2012, Netflix finally established a hard-to-copy network effect through its device ecosystem.
+During Netflix’s streaming chapter, the company also expanded its device partnerships to nearly every TV, game system, DVD/Blu-Ray player, and mobile device worldwide.
+By 2012, Netflix established a hard-to-copy network effect through its device ecosystem.

 Lilyhammer, Netflix’s first original series, launched in 2012.

 In 2012, the fourth chapter of Netflix’s life began: original content.
-In 2007, Netflix experimented with exclusive DVD content via “Red Envelope Studios,” but failed.
+In 2007, Netflix experimented with exclusive DVD content via “Red Envelope Studios” but failed.
 But in 2012, Netflix launched its first streaming original content, “Lilyhammer.”
-The next year, a $100M investment in “House of Cards,” delivered a worldwide hit.
-In 2020, Netflix’s hard-to-copy economies of scale power its $20B investment in original content.
+The next year, a $100M investment in “House of Cards” delivered a worldwide hit.
+In 2020, Netflix’s hard-to-copy economies of scale powered its $20B investment in original content.

 Like product strategies, these three phases are high-level hypotheses; they help tell a story of how a startup might develop over 10–15 years.
 You’ll occasionally get the stages wrong, but putting a stake in the ground enables teams to see how things fit together and to imagine how big the product might get.

-The GLEe model also reinforces that you don’t have to do everything at once.
+The GLEe model also reinforces that you don’t have to do everything simultaneously.
 Netflix focused on its DVD-by-mail service for eight years before it launched streaming.
-And they needed to transition to streaming before they could expand globally.
+They needed to transition to streaming before they could expand globally.
 Last, Netflix needed the economies of scale that international expansion enabled to make significant investments in original content.
-Today, Netflix is experimenting with its next step-level innovation — interactive stories — through Black Mirror’s “Bandersnatch” and an interactive version of “The Unbreakable Kimmy Schmidt.”
+Today, Netflix is experimenting with its next step-level innovation—interactive stories—through Black Mirror’s “Bandersnatch” and an interactive version of “The Unbreakable Kimmy Schmidt.”

 Today, Netflix is available worldwide, with the notable exception of China.

-When you look at the three phases from the GLEe model together with your product strategies, things get interesting.
+Looking at the three phases of the GLEe model and your product strategies, things get interesting.
 Note the importance of Netflix’s personalization strategy over the four stages of Netflix’s growth:

 • As Netflix got big on DVDs, personalization powered the merchandising of high-quality, high-margin titles.

-• In the early days of streaming, when Netflix had limited content, personalization helped members zero in on the small number of titles that were “just right” for them.
+• In the early days of streaming, when Netflix had limited content, personalization helped members narrow down the small number of titles that were “just right” for them.

 • As Netflix expanded globally, personalization helped connect members with movies they loved, regardless of nationality.

 • Today, with original content, personalization helps Netflix to right-size its content investments.
 Based on the knowledge of its 185M members’ tastes, Netflix can reasonably forecast that 20M members will watch “Bojack Horseman” while 100M members will likely stream “Stranger Things.”
 Well-informed forecasts let Netflix invest its $20B in content intelligently.
 At a ballpark level, they spent $500M on “Stranger Things” and $100M on “Bojack.”
-The ability to forecast streaming hours based on member tastes enables Netflix to build lots of great niche content, as well as an occasional worldwide hit.
+The ability to forecast streaming hours based on member tastes enables Netflix to build niche content and an occasional worldwide hit.

-Finding a high-level product strategy that supports multiple phases of a company’s growth is rare.
-But if you accomplish this, it builds a huge, hard-to-copy advantage.
+It is rare to find a high-level product strategy that supports multiple phases of a company’s growth.
+But if you accomplish this, you will build a huge, hard-to-copy advantage.

 Product Strategy Exercise (#10)